andrasq/node-qibl/README.md

     new Date(sec * 1000).toISOString();
     // => "2020-12-19T19:52:35.834Z"

+#### microtime.calibrate( loopCount )

+Recaliberate the microtime timer.
+Calibration syncs the millisecond transitions to the nodejs high-resolution timer to find the nanosecond offset between the Date clock and hrtime.
+This offset is used to return a microtime to within 1/2 microsecond accuracy.

 ### parseMs( interval )

 Convert a simple time spec like `'2h'` into milliseconds, `7200000`.